Welcome to the page for the ML challenge “Automatic Estimation of Dog Age”

 Winner Announcement: September 14-17, at the ICANN’19

-The file should contain two comma separated columns: image file name (dog1.jpg) and the predicted class: 0 – adult, 1 – senior, 2 – young.
+- A (working!) link to the csv file containing the solution to the DogAge19 testing set.
+The csv file should contain two comma separated columns: image file name (dog1.jpg) and the predicted class: 0 – adult, 1 – senior, 2 – young.